Detailed Information for Honors Students

 The Committee’s review of the Proposal, a progress report (if required), and an evaluation of the student’s conduct as an investigator by the mentor will contribute to the grade given in Thesis for the fall semester.

-It is strongly urged that, with the permission of the mentor, candidates elect to use much of their Interim Session on campus doing research, returning early when possible.
-While not specifically required, engaging in research during this concentrated period can advance progress significantly because the student is free from competing demands of other coursework and activities.
+Frequently, with the permission of the mentor, candidates elect to use much of their Interim Session on campus doing research, returning early when possible.
+While not required, engaging in research during this concentrated period can advance progress significantly because the student is free from competing demands of other coursework and activities.
 This should be discussed by the candidate and mentor well in advance of the intersession.

 The summary timeline below is a resource intended for those who have already read all of the above information.
 If you do not pay strict attention to the information above, you risk missing important information that will eliminate you from consideration for Honors.